-Created for NHS orthopaedic professionals: This interactive study day will delve into the practicalities for working collaboratively to streamline your hip fracture surgical pathway.
-Utilise this opportunity to discover how you can take the Hip Fracture Best Practice Tariff (BPT) further, ensure your patients are medically fit for surgery, develop an effective MDT approach to enhanced patient recovery and optimise your service to provide the best possible care for your hip fracture patients.
+Featuring presentation videos and accompanying slides: created for NHS orthopaedic professionals this interactive study day will delve into the practicalities of working collaboratively to streamline your hip fracture surgical pathway.
+This is your opportunity to discover how you can take the Hip Fracture Best Practice Tariff (BPT) further, ensure your patients are medically fit for surgery, develop an effective MDT approach to enhanced patient recovery.
+Don't miss out on this unique online forum that will optimise your service to provide the best possible care for your hip fracture patients.

 This informative and interactive workshop will enable you to build an action plan to drive forward and progress your hip fracture patient pathway.
 You will leave the day with the knowledge to: